-- Is the target goal/behavior/skill well defined? - Is the target goal/behavior/skill measurable and observable? - Is the target goal/behavior/skill too difficult/complex?
-Does it need to be broken down into smaller steps? - Has enough time been devoted to using this practice (frequency, intensity, and/or duration)? - Was this practice implemented with fidelity? - Does the learner need additional supports? - Are the selected reinforcers preferred items/activities for the learner?
+- Has data been collected to determine if the learner is making progress? - Has the learner achieved the target goal/behavior/skill? - Is the target goal/behavior/skill measurable and observable?
+Does it clearly state what the target goal/behavior/skill is, when it will occur, and how team members/observers will know it has been mastered? - Is the target goal/behavior/skill too difficult/complex?
+Does it need to be broken down into smaller steps? - Has enough time been devoted to using this practice (frequency, intensity, and/or duration)? - Does the learner need additional supports? - Are all team members using/supporting AAC in a consistent manner? - Was TA implemented with fidelity (see Implementation Checklist)?

-If these issues have been addressed and the learner with autism continues not to show progress, consider selecting a different evidence-based practice to use with the learner with autism.
+If these issues have been addressed and the learner on the spectrum continues not to show progress, consider selecting a different evidence-based practice to use with the learner on the spectrum.